BSUSoftware/BsuTest/Instructions.md

 On the file Resources.DM you'll find links to documentation/videos that may help you, if you need more info pop us an email and remember that Google and stack overflow are your friends! :)

 # How do I run the application?
-Clone this repository to your local machine and open it in Visual Studio/VS Code. <br/>
+Clone this repository to your local machine and open it in Visual Studio. <br/>
 Once the application has loaded, right click on the solution name and select "Set Startup Projects..." <br/>
 On the window that will pop up (this should be Common Properties => Startup Project) select "Multiple startup projects:" <br/>
 From the list of project Set the "Action" tab to "Start" for the following projects: